 WHAT IS TYPE 2 DIABETES?

 In type 2 diabetes mellitus, the pancreas does not make enough insulin, the body becomes resistant to normal or even high levels of insulin, or both.
 This causes high blood glucose (blood sugar) levels.
+Our Diabetes Clinic at Dubai Hills, can diagnose and provide treatment plans for Type 2 diabetes.

 TYPE 2 DIABETES SYMPTOMS